mieckert/predictionio-buildpack/CUSTOM.md

 Select an engine from the [gallery](https://predictionio.incubator.apache.org/gallery/template-gallery/).
 Download a `.tar.gz` from Github and open/expand it on your local computer.

-🏷 This buildpack is compatible with templates built for **PredictionIO version 0.9**
+🏷 This buildpack is compatible with templates built for **PredictionIO version 0.9 & 0.10**.
+The appropriate version of PredictionIO will be automatically use based on the version declared in `template.json`.

 🚨 Avoid engines that persist their model to the filesystem, which is incompatible with the [emphermeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) of Heroku dynos.
 These engines must be modified to use Amazon S3 or the database for persistence.